 When we brought it home after the service, wrapped in plastic to protect it from the January cold, it suffered total neglect for several months, losing its flowers and gathering dust.
 I thought for sure it was un-saveable.

 But, it turns out, an orchid is rather forgiving.
 I trimmed the yellowed waxy leaves and gave it a shot of water every week or so.
-After some months now, it is sporting a new set of leaves and a very grand new cluster of flowers, an exotic bit of tropical rain forest providing a gaudy contrast to the first snow that is falling quietly on the other side of the window.
+After some months now, it is sporting a new set of leaves and a very grand new cluster of flowers.
+This exotic bit of tropical rain forest provides a gaudy contrast to the first snow that is falling quietly on the other side of my window.

-Around the time of freeze-up, when the summer birds have deserted us for the south and the leaves have abandoned the trees, it is not unusual to find that a stray butterfly has sneaked into the house to avoid the cold.
-However, there is more to it than that.
-The butterflies come into the house to die, although they do not know they come into the house to die.
+Around the time of freeze-up, when the summer birds have long deserted us for the south and the leaves have shamelessly abandoned the trees, it is not unusual to find that a stray butterfly has sneaked into the house to avoid the cold.
+Because they are just butterflies, they do not know they come into the house to die.

 It promptly flew back to the windowsill, preferring the cold and dreary view out the window to the lush tropical oasis I had provided indoors.
 I tried again, this time setting it right in the center of a flower in full bloom.
 Here was everything a butterfly could desire at the end of October in Interior Alaska.
 But she would have none of it.
 This time, she flew to the window frame and dug her heals into the wood and set her face to the wall.

 Maybe she is remembering and longing for the bright summers which are behind her, to which she cannot go back.
-She, being a butterfly, cannot anticipate the joys of the future.
-She cannot foresee the continuation of life beyond herself.
-This leaves her in a present that is dull and lifeless and joyless.
+She, being a doomed butterfly, cannot anticipate the joys of the future.
+She cannot foresee the continuation of life beyond the window sill.
+This leaves her in a diminished present that is dull and lifeless and joyless.

 Poor, silly butterfly that does not smile.
-I would never be so foolish.